pingcap/docs-tidb-operator/en/deploy-on-gcp-gke.md

     > **Note:**
     >
-    > The number of worker nodes created depends on the number of Availability Zones in the specified Region.
-Most Regions have 3 zones, but `us-central1` has 4 zones.
+    > The number of worker nodes created depends on the number of Availability Zones in the specified region.
+Most regions have 3 zones, but `us-central1` has 4 zones.
 See [Regions and Zones](https://cloud.google.com/compute/docs/regions-zones/) for more information and see the [Customize](#customize) section on how to customize node pools in a regional cluster.

 2. Execute the script to deploy the TiDB cluster.